 There are a total of forty-three (43) Mathematics Education/ Science Education/ Educational Foundations courses in the 8- semester Programme covering the teaching subjects Biology, Chemistry, Computer Studies, Mathematics and Physics.
-During the Programme, each student will be required to take thirteen (13) of these courses.
+During the Programme, each student will be required to take thirteen (13) of these courses b) In Level Four, the Department prescribes two core courses for all students and two optional courses, which students can choose from a menu of Computer Studies Education, Mathematics Education or Science Education courses as a follow-up to choices in Level Three.